adaschevici/react-advanced/content/monorepo/build-tools/_index.md

 ### Storybook

-Storybook, while not required is very useful for show casing components, component usage variants and themes.
+Storybook, while not required is very useful for showcasing components, component usage variants and themes.
 Storybook has an active community and also we have quite a few addons for various features.